 I get so excited when our lamb is finally “ready” and in my freezer.
 It doesn’t take long before it’s completely gone.
 Ground lamb is very versatile and makes great sausage and meatballs.
 This dish is wonderful for breakfast but also would make a great lunch or dinner, as it’s not spiced specifically with breakfast in mind.
 It’s bursting with herb and pepper flavor, and has just a tiny kick from the cayenne.
-It goes really well with Roasted Delicata Hash.
+It goes really well with Indian Spiced Roasted Winter Squash, listed below.

 Indian Spiced Roasted Winter Squash

 In the fall and winter, this is my go to side dish for breakfast, lunch and dinner.
 I much prefer the taste of winter squash to sweet potatoes.
 The texture is a bit lighter and I think the flavor is more interesting.
 I’ve been making this dish for about ten years and always impress myself!
-If you don’t have delicata, substitute another winter squash.
 Take this hash and puree it with coconut milk to make a great soup, or add it to some stock, tomatoes and meat for a rich stew.